ferrucc-io/ferruccio/content/posts/friendcatchers.md

 ## How Fabrizio & Francesco from Typefully met on Dribbble

 [Fabrizio](https://fabrizio.so) is one of the best designer’s I’ve ever met.
-When we first met I learned about the story of how they met.
+When I first met with him and [Francesco](https://twitter.com/frankdilo) they told me the story of how they met.

 Fabrizio shared in 2015 a mockup on Dribbble of how the Google Inbox would’ve looked like if it was a native Mac app.

 ![](/friendcatchers/inbox-for-mac.jpeg)

-[Francesco](https://twitter.com/frankdilo), was following Fabrizio on Dribbble, reached out to him with a .dmg of a working prototype of this native Inbox.
+[Francesco](https://twitter.com/frankdilo), was following Fabrizio on Twitter, reached out to him with a .dmg of a working prototype of this native Inbox.

 Soon after that as complete internet strangers they launched [Boxy](https://www.producthunt.com/products/boxy-2#boxy-3), a gmail client for Mac on the App Store and raked in $10.000 of earnings in a month.